-It’s only when both Spouses are in absolute agreement, not only about getting divorced but also all the other details that will be affected by the divorce, that you can say with complete confidence that it is an Unopposed Divorce.
+Only when both Spouses are in absolute agreement, not only about getting divorced but also all the other details that will be affected by the divorce, can one say with complete confidence that it is an Unopposed Divorce.

-A divorce will affect the rest of your lives.
-It will cause decisions to be made about the futures of your children – and yourselves:
+A divorce will affect the rest of your lives and cause decisions to be made about the futures of your children – and yourselves:

 Who gets Primary Residence (Custody) of the children

 Who pays how much maintenance for the children and for how long

 A parenting plan – who has the children when and on which days and holidays, etc

 Who receives what of the division of assets – if that’s appropriate.

 Unopposed Divorces are charged at the rate of R10 000.00 including VAT.
 Our services include: